-Cranmore will take any disciplinary action against the alleged perpetrator in accordance with the school behaviour policy.
-We recognise that taking disciplinary action and providing appropriate support are not mutually exclusive actions and will occur at the same time if necessary.
+The school will take any disciplinary action against the alleged perpetrator in accordance with the school behaviour policy.

+The school recognises that taking disciplinary action and providing appropriate support are not mutually exclusive actions and will occur at the same time if necessary.